tieuchanlong/Augmented-Reality-Convenience-App/README.md

 ## Challenges
 ### The hardest challenge is also the new lesson I learned about requesting API in Unity, which I have never tried before.
 The tough part is within the transfering the information from json file from API request into string in C#.
 I first got some issues with having the weather not displaying correctly (showing 0 degrees in none date) and that dragged the project development for a week of researching.
 I looked over some Youtube videos and got the answers from there, which I learned how to read JSON file and load information from online that file into variables in the WWW form of Unity Scripting AI.
 ### As a result, I successfully request weather information from Apixu website and display the models and weather broadcast successfully.

+## Future Innovatiom
+### The web view and music player is currently being developed.
+It will soon be released more.